Hotel, Restaurant & QSR Construction, Nationwide

 Your Construction Cost Estimate

 Hospitality and food-service construction is one of the most operationally demanding sectors in commercial building.
 Hotels require precise coordination of guest-room FF&E, MEP-intensive kitchens, branded finishes, and complex phasing to hit opening dates tied to revenue projections.
-Restaurants and QSR facilities demand specialized kitchen exhaust per NFPA 96, grease interceptors, walk-in cooler/freezer installation, and compliance with local health department codes and the FDA Food Code.
+Restaurants and QSR facilities demand specialized kitchen exhaust per NFPA 96, grease interceptors, walk-in cooler and freezer installation, and compliance with local health department codes and the FDA Food Code.

-At Terrapin Construction Group (TCG), hospitality construction is delivered through our integrated design-build model — combining architectural design, MEP engineering, preconstruction, and construction management under a single contract.
+At Terrapin Construction Group (TCG), hospitality construction is delivered through our integrated design-build model, combining architectural design, MEP engineering, preconstruction, and construction management under a single contract.
 This is critical in hospitality where a missed opening date can mean hundreds of thousands in lost revenue.
+For a delivery-method comparison, see design-build vs CM-at-risk vs design-bid-build.

 Whether your project is a 150-room branded select-service hotel, a chef-driven full-service restaurant, or a multi-unit QSR franchise rollout, TCG has the nationwide construction infrastructure to deliver on time and on brand.
-Our equipment procurement capabilities streamline commercial kitchen and FF&E purchasing, and our general contracting teams handle everything from ground-up construction to tenant improvements.
+Our equipment procurement capabilities streamline commercial kitchen and FF&E purchasing, our tenant improvement teams handle inline buildouts, and our general contracting teams handle ground-up construction.
+See current QSR design-build trends for what franchise operators are prioritizing in 2026.

 How TCG Builds Hotels, Restaurants & QSR